-Macon County's ARI program consists of intensive probation supervision with increased alternative sanctions, increased integrated services, and an expansion of both community restorative boards and other evidence-based practices.
-Three full-time probation officers carry smaller caseloads allowing for increased face time, with a goal to shift the probation role from enforcer to change agent.
-The program provides immediate sanctions, incentives, and interventions, all aiming to assist in offender compliance.
+Macon County's ARI program consists of intensive probation supervision with increased alternative sanctions, increased integrated services, and an expansion of both Community Restorative Boards and other evidence-based practices.
+Two full-time probation officers carry smaller caseloads allowing for increased face time, with a goal to shift the probation role from enforcer to change agent.
+The program provides immediate sanctions /interventions and incentives, both aiming to assist in offender compliance.
 Probation officers and contracted treatment providers utilize cognitive-behavioral interventions, including the evidence-based and structured Moral Reconation Therapy (MRT) program facilitated by Behavioral Interventions.
-When offenders reach a specific stage of the MRT program, they become eligible to participate in a community restorative board where they learn accountability to victims, families and the community.
+When offenders reach a specific stage of the MRT program, they become eligible to participate in a Community Restorative Board where they learn accountability to victims, families and the community.
 Upon successful completion of the ARI program, an offender either continues onto standard probation or is discharged completely from supervision.